 New personal technological devices may offer opportunities for teaching and learning.
 However, the school must consider educational benefit and carry out risk assessment before use in school is allowed.
-Parents/carers, students and staff should not assume that new technological devices will be allowed in school and should check with the relevant member of Pastoral staff before they are brought into school.
+Parents/carers, students and staff should not assume that new technological devices will be allowed in school and should check consult with the Network Manager and Online Safety Lead before approving new technological devices before they are brought into school.